-(c) Exposure due to 222Rn and 222Rn progeny and due to 220Rn and 220Rn progeny in workplaces in which occupational exposure due to other radionuclides in the uranium decay chain or the thorium decay chain is controlled as a planned exposure situation;

-4.2. (d) Exposure due to 222Rn and to 222Rn progeny where the annual average activity concentration of 222Rn in air in workplaces remains above the reference level established in accordance with para.
+- (c) Exposure due to 222Rn and 222Rn progeny in workplaces in which occupational exposure due to other radionuclides in the uranium decay chain or the thorium decay chain is controlled as a planned exposure situation; - (d) Exposure due to 222Rn and to 222Rn progeny where the annual average activity concentration of 222Rn in air in workplaces remains above the reference level established in accordance with para.
 5.27 after the fulfilment of the requirement in para.
 5.28.

-"Workplaces that fall under the conditions stated in para.
-3.4. (a) and (b) of GSR Part 3 [2], are under regulatory control as planned exposure situations.
+4.2.
+Workplaces that fall under the conditions stated in para.
+3.4. (a) and (b) of GSR Part 3 [2], are under regulatory control as planned exposure situations for dose.
 For these situations, radon is required to be taken into account for the assessment of the total dose and the total dose (including radon exposure) is required to comply with the dose limits established in GSR Part 3 [2].